librarianrafia/cv/index.md

 - Provided reference help through Ask Us and Ask Us Now, the Library’s email and chat reference services.
 - Taught workshops on bibliographic management software (Refworks and EndNote), searching the library catalogue, databases and Dreamweaver

-- **University of Michigan, Donald Hall Collection Summer 2007 Internship**
+`2007`**University of Michigan, Donald Hall Collection Summer 2007 Internship**
 - Worked with media librarian on seeing how documentaries/films are evaluated and purchased.
 - Analyzed ephemera and supporting materials donated to the Donald Hall Collection, helped create a finding aid.
 - Created MARC records for collection (copy cataloguing)

 ### The University Of Minnesota, Minneapolis
-- **Graduate mentor**
+`2005` **Graduate mentor**
 - Graduate mentor for the University Of Minnesota – Morehouse College/Atlanta System Undergraduate Honors Program in Global Issues summer seminar (Summer 2005).
 - Helped students from historically unrepresented groups undergo an intensive academic experience attending a seminar class, and researching and writing an academic paper
-- Graduate Teaching Assistant, American Studies Department
-- University of Minnesota (2002-2006)
+- Graduate Teaching Assistant, American Studies Department `2002-2005` University of Minnesota
-- Teaching Assistant for four semesters.
-Responsible for two sections per class, led class discussion, graded papers and tests, met individually with students: AMST 3252: American Popular Culture and Politics: 1900 to 1940 (Fall 2003), AMST 3253: American Popular Culture and Politics: 1940 to the Present (Spring 2004), AMST 1001: American Popular Arts and Public Life, 1900-1940 (Fall 2004), AMST 3253: American Popular Culture and Politics: 1940 to the Present (Spring 2005)
+- **Teaching Assistant** for four semesters.
+- Responsible for two sections per class, led class discussion, graded papers and tests, met individually with students for:
+  - AMST 3252: American Popular Culture and Politics: 1900 to 1940 (Fall 2003), AMST 3253: American Popular Culture and Politics: 1940 to the Present (Spring 2004), AMST 1001: American Popular Arts and Public Life, 1900-1940 (Fall 2004), AMST 3253: American Popular Culture and Politics: 1940 to the Present (Spring 2005)

 ### Footer